GSam/GGG./books/alpha/contents.md

 *Wakes up and reads the white paper*

+"You must steal the hat of the politician Potter."
+What kind of ridiculous missive is this.
+I prepare myself to leave the house and leave as promptly as I can without stirring attentiion from someone.
+On my way to Parliament House, I get the feeling I'm being followed.
+I look around but don't see anything, but my senses are sharper than that, there is definitely someone following me.
+And then I spot Potter with his signature top-hat on his head.
+My mind raced for an exit strategy.
+Steal the hat, fine.
+I could always claim it was an accident, or even return it later.
+No rules against that, surely.

+As I neared Potter, I spotted her.
+Red hair, unnervingly still.
+A Rebecca.
+Of all the damn things.
+The knowledge flooded my mind, a defense mechanism.
+A 2000-year-old dynasty.
+A hivemind of clones worshipping the original who touched the Black Plinth.
+She gained enlightenment, the ability to share thoughts and memories through plinth-imbued stones, but the connection was strongest with those genetically close.
+So she cloned herself.
+An entire religion engineered around memory harvests and a rigid hierarchy.

+And now one was here, watching me.
+What was her objective?
+Rebeccas had clonal lines dedicated to spycraft and infiltration.
+While all genetically similar, small epigenetic adaptations were cultivated over generations.
+This one wouldn't be from a pure line; she'd be a specialist.
+A hunter.

 # Chapter

 Even if I recall writing two distinct notes in the night, there only ever seems to be a single note in the morning.
 Occasionally multiple items might find themselves summarized on a single note, but this has been exceedingly rare.
 The day starts and ends usually with a single missive.